za3k/za3k.com/archive/invincible.md

     - If you're unlucky, you may get an approach you already have.
 You can give away loot when you get it, but you can't reroll.
     - Once a Hero gets loot, you put a checkmark next to your new approach.
 You can now use that approach to beat Obstacles.
 - If you beat a Villain on the last level of their lair, you and the Villain both win and stop playing.
 You can relax and watch the rest of the game.
-- If the Heroes collectively beat all the Villains, the land is safe.
-All Heroes and Villains win, even if you didn't beat a Villain.

 ## Making Villains
 Make up a Villain, or roll randomly to make your Villain.
 "I am a(n)..." (roll once per column)